 A 2012 study of recreational cocaine users found that their hearts’ health showed significant impairment.
 They averaged 30 to 35 percent greater aortic stiffening and higher blood pressure than non-cocaine users.

 They also had an 18 percent increase in thickness of their heart’s left ventricle.
 These factors are linked to a higher risk for heart attack or stroke.

-A 2014 study found that regular cocaine use was associated with an increased risk of premature death.
+A found that regular cocaine use was associated with an increased risk of premature death.
 However, this study didn’t link the early deaths to cardiovascular-related death.

-That being said, a 2018 study found that 4.7 percent of adults under age 50 had used cocaine at the time of their first heart attack.
+That being said, a found that 4.7 percent of adults under age 50 had used cocaine at the time of their first heart attack.

-What’s more, cocaine and/or marijuana was present in 1 in 10 people who had heart attacks under age 50.
+What’s more, cocaine and/or marijuana was present in people who had heart attacks under age 50.
 The use of these drugs significantly increased an individual’s risk for cardiovascular-related death.

 Cocaine-induced heart attacks are not just a risk for individuals who’ve used the drug for years.
 In fact, a first-time user can experience a cocaine-induced heart attack.

 Cocaine use quadruples sudden death in users 15–49 years of age, due primarily to resulting cardiovascular disease.

 Cocaine use can cause immediate heart-related symptoms.
 These include increased heart rate, sweating, and palpitations.
 Chest pain can occur, too.
 This may lead individuals to seek treatment at a hospital or emergency room.